 Your child will need to wear a mask to help prevent the spread of H1N1 influenza to other people.
-People near your child should wear a mask, and they may also wear gloves, goggles, and a gown, and anyone near your child should wear a mask.
-Only people who your child needs to help comfort and take care of him may be allowed in his room.
-Anyone in your child's room should wash their hands before they leave the room.
+People near your child should wear a mask, and they may also wear gloves, goggles, and a gown.
+People who enter your child's room should wash their hands before they leave.

 - A lumbar puncture , or spinal tap, is a procedure used to take a sample of spinal fluid.
 A small needle is placed into your child's lower back.
 Fluid will be removed from around your child's spinal cord and sent to the lab for tests.
 The test is done to check for bleeding around your child's brain and spinal cord, and for infection.
 This procedure may also be done to take pressure off your child's brain and spinal cord, or to give medicine.
 Your child may need to be held in place so that he does not move during the procedure.

 - Acetaminophen decreases pain and fever.

 - NSAIDs decrease pain and fever.

-- Bronchodilators: Bronchodilators may be given to help open your child's airways so he can breathe more easily.
+- Bronchodilators may be given to help open your child's airways so he can breathe more easily.